October 7, 2018 § 2 Comments

 Click to see larger views.

-Examples of the Illustrations by Berg (right click and open in new tab for full size):
+Examples of the Illustrations by Hogarth (right click and open in new tab for full size):

 LEC Monthly Letter